 Soil and Plant Scientists

 Analyzing the current situation, it is clear that humans are destroying the planet.
 This is where the role of soil and planet scientists comes into the picture.
-Soil science helps in discovering new methods to increase the productivity and sustainability of animals and crops and improve the scope of investment in vertical farming.
+Soil science helps discover new methods to increase the productivity and sustainability of animals and crops and improve the scope of investment in vertical farming.

 A soil and planet scientist is a solo roller as all other professionals in this sector work on their own developing research methods.
 Moreover, several institutions need soil and plant scientists, such as federally funded organizations and universities that monitor the agro-industry.